gerdm/gerdm.github.io/content/posts/kalman-filter-i/index.md

 As expected, prediction ($k < 0$) incurs in higher RMSE than fixed-lag smoothing ($k > 0$).

 # Conclusion
-In this post, we introduced signal plus noise models and their best linear unbiased predictions (BLUP).
+In this post,
-We introduced the concept of an innovation to decorrelate the measurements and and arrive at an efficient formula for the BLUP that dependends on a frame of reference.
+(i) we introduced signal plus noise models and their best linear unbiased predictions (BLUP), (ii) we introduced the concept of an innovation to decompose the measurements, and (iii) we made use of the innovations to arrive at linear-in-time formulas to compute the BLUP.
+We showed that an important quantity of the blup BLUP is its _frame of reference_.
 Depending on the frame of reference, we arrive at filtering, smoothing, prediction, and fixed-lag smoothing.

 ---